trrine/live-reddit-commentary/README.md

 - Handle replies

 ### Limitations
 The Reddit API only allows fetching the 1000 most recent comments on a post.
+For this reason, this extension is best suited for watching live-streamed rather than recorded TV - even with the lag option.